What's Up with G.C. | Myths & Curious Statements | Landmarked Properties in G.C. | Waterfront Project Area Views

 Original rendering presented in 2009

-"The Villas"
+"The Villa"

 Glen Cove Avenue Project

 A developer, known as Livingston Developers of Flushing has acquired parcels amounting to 4.1 acres on Glen Cove Avenue from the Boys & Girls Club to Ralph Young Avenue.
 The planned residential development, known as "The Villas" will be multi-tiered garden condominium units comprising 5 four-story buildings and 1 high-rise that will be greater than four stories, with a pool, fitness center and theater for residents.
 Livingston Developers will seek approval to build 216 units (down from the original 251).
 This is a reduction of 10 units from the 226 that was recently proposed before the Planning Board.
 The City has waived the 10% "next generation housing" units that would have been required under the Master Plan in trade for the further 10-unit reduction.
 Livingston's argument against providing the next generation housing (also called "affordable housing") is that the project is in the midst of a saturation of affordable housing.
-Unit pricing will be in the range of
+Unit pricing will be in the range of $325,000 to $800,000.

 The property is on a 70-foot gradient (hill) from one end to the other.
 502 underground parking spaces are planned for residents of the units.